Higher spin mapping class groups and strata of Abelian differentials over Teichm{\"u}ller space: Introduction

 Since $\Mod(\Sigma_g)$ acts transitively on the set of $r$--spin structures with the same Arf invariant (Lemma \ref{lemma:stabindex}), it suffices to give generators for the stabilizer of a single $r$--spin structure with given Arf invariant.
+There are two values of the Arf invariant, and hence two configurations of curves to be constructed in each genus.
+We analyze two particular such families of configurations in cases \ref{case:hardeven} and \ref{case:hardodd} of Theorem \ref{theorem:genset}.
+As a function of genus, the Arf invariant exhibits mod-$4$ periodicity in these families, leading to the dichotomy between $g \equiv 0,1 \pmod 4$ and $g \equiv 2,3 \pmod 4$ seen below.